ayushgargstonybrook/Data-Science-Fundamentals/README.md

 # Data-Science-Fundamentals
-Projects done as a part of Data Science Fundamentals Under Prof. Steven Skiena
+Projects done as a part of Data Science Fundamentals CSE 519 Under Prof. Steven Skiena